This Coca Cola pulled pork is sweet, savory, and impossible to resist!

 Sides to Go With Pulled Pork

-Next up is another classic – coleslaw.
+- Coleslaw.
 It’s crisp, cool, and creamy, while pulled pork is tender, hot, and sweet.
 Together, they create the perfect balance of flavors and textures.

-If you’re feeling extra hungry, a big bowl of rice is what you’ll need!
-Top the pulled pork on the rice and have a hearty, delectable meal.
+- Serve it over rice.
+Top the pulled pork on a bed of fluffy rice and have a hearty, delectable meal.

-Here’s another side that goes well with pulled pork: potatoes.
+Other great sides for pulled pork include potatoes – in every form!
 Whether mashed, fried, roasted, or baked, it doesn’t matter!
 Any kind of potato dish tastes amazing with pulled pork.

 Want something a little lighter?
 Pair your pulled pork with a crisp, refreshing salad.
 I like using a creamy dressing to contrast the sweetness of the pork, but you can also use vinaigrette.